This blog provides information for educational purposes only. Read our complete summary for more info.

 Rick Stillwagon: We use a Champagne yeast from Scott labs.

-Clawhammer Supply: We have a 10 gallon rum recipe on our website and we’ve been collecting feedback from other distillers to try and explain how different folks approach distilling in different ways.
+Clawhammer Supply: We have a rum recipe on our website that is scaled down for a 10 gallon pilot distillery system.
+We’ve been collecting feedback from other distillers to try and explain how different folks approach distilling in different ways.
 Can you take a look at our rum recipe give us some feedback on it?
 Is there anything you would do differently?

 Rick Stillwagon: I recommend a 50:50 mix of molasses and cane sugar by weight added to boiling water to 20 - 25 brix (1.083- 1.105 gravity) Once cooled to under 100 degrees F, pitch yeast and add a yeast nutrient.
 Buffering the molasses wash pH with calcium is recommended to maintain a robust fermentation as pH will drop dramatically during fermentation sometimes bringing everything to a halt.
 Calcium hydroxide is very reactive, calcium carbonate will work also.
 Molasses is deficient in a number of things, so adding a yeast nutrient supplement and DAP will make for a much more robust fermentation.
 Bread yeast is great for making bread, but I would suggest a distillers yeast or champagne yeast for rum.
 If sufficient yeast has been pitched, fermentation at 90 degrees should be finished in 5 days or less.
 Dunder from a properly tended dunder pit may be added at distillation to increase the ester content of the rum.
 I do not recommend adding dunder to the fermentation.
 Dunder is a whole subject of research unto itself, but well worth the effort.
 Reading Raphael Arroyo's patent on heavy rum production is also incredibly enlightening, and well worth the time spent.